zincsearch/zincsearch-docs/docs/ZincObserve/index.md

 Please raise any new feature requests via [github issue tracker](https://github.com/zinclabs/zincobserve/issues).

 You can use either the open source version or [Zinc Cloud](https://observe.zinc.dev).
-[Zinc Cloud](https://observe.zinc.dev) is built on top of open source ZincObserve but has minor differences to account for its SaaaS nature.
+[Zinc Cloud](https://observe.zinc.dev) is built on top of open source ZincObserve but has minor differences to account for its SaaS nature.
 We will highlight the differences in the documentation whenever needed.

 ## Guiding principles